- 1 Health and Dental Plans

 – Refer to the CSEA contract regarding an extended leave option that may be used after all sick leave has been exhausted.
 An extended leave is coordinated with State Disability Insurance (SDI).

 Long Term Disability (all employees)

-The Flex Plan, offered through American Fidelity, allows employees to pay for specific out-of-pocket expenses with pre-tax dollars, with the most common being Unreimbursed Medical (URM) expenses and Dependent Care (DC) costs.
+The IRC Section 125 Flex Plan, offered through American Fidelity, allows employees to pay for specific out-of-pocket expenses with pre-tax dollars for Unreimbursed Medical expenses and Dependent Care costs.

 For the Unreimbursed Medical (URM) and Dependent Care (DC) Plans: The employee specifies a dollar amount to deduct from their payroll and their gross pay for income tax purposes is then reduced by that amount, thereby reducing the amount of taxes paid.
 The monies that are deducted from the employee’s paycheck are set aside in a special American Fidelity account to pay for qualified URM and/or DC expenses.

 The 125 Flex Plan is a “use it or lose it” plan, so employees should review this valuable option carefully with the District’s American Fidelity representative in August/September each year.

 Enrollment is offered only during the August/September open enrollment period for each Plan Year, which runs from October 1st through September 30th.

 Remember, you must make an appointment to meet with the American Fidelity representative to enroll in the 125 Flex Plan.

 Employee-Paid Supplemental Benefits